-D320005 Wood Display - The wood display must include wood samples from at least 10 different tree species.
+The wood display must include wood samples from at least 10 different tree species.

-- Preparation: Samples may be of any shape, e.g. sections from a board, wood cylinders turned on a lathe, horizontal or vertical cross-sections of a small log with bark attached, etc., but all samples should be the same shape, e.g. all wood cylinders or all sections of a board.
-Each sample can be no larger than 4 inches by 4 inches by 4 inches.
+- Preparation: Samples may be of any shape, e.g. sections of a board, wood cylinders turned on a lathe, horizontal or vertical cross sections of a small log with bark attached, etc., but all samples should be the same shape, e.g. all wood cylinders or all sections of a board.
+Each sample can be no larger than 4 inches x 4 inches x 4 inches.
 Cut surfaces should be sanded to show the grain.
 Treating samples with a clear finish (no stain) is optional.
-All collection must be done by the exhibitor. - Mounting: Samples may be displayed in a variety of ways, e.g. mounted on a display board, displayed in a box or rack, etc., but they must be securely mounted and easily viewed.
+All collection must be done by the exhibitor.

+- Mounting: Samples may be displayed in a variety of ways.
+For example, wood samples may be mounted on a display board or displayed in a box or rack, etc., but they must be securely mounted and easily viewed.
 Be as creative as you like.

+- Labeling: The label for each sample must include:

+- 1) common name

+- 2) scientific name

+- 3) wood type (softwood or hardwood)

+- 4) collector's name

+- 5) collection date

-- Labeling: The label for each sample must include: 1. common name 2. scientific name 3. wood type (softwood or hardwood) 4. collector's name 5. collection date 6. collection location (be specific, state and county at a minimum) - Supplemental information: e.g. common products, wood density, etc., may be included to enhance educational value.
+- 6) collection location (be specific, state and county at a minimum)

+Supplemental information: e.g. common products, wood density, etc., may be included to enhance educational value.